Pencil Grasp Development

 1) Fisted Grasp

-fisted pencil graspFisted Grasp
+fisted pencil grasp also known as a palmar supinate graspFisted Grasp

 When your toddler first grabs a thick crayon and puts it to paper (hopefully not to your walls!), this is the grasp you could be seeing.